great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 Would you like to proceed with the project upgrade?
 [Y/n]: Y
 ```

-And if you select `Y`, then the following automatic upgrade will occur:
+If you select `Y`, then the following upgrade will automatically occur:

 ```bash